Join us for the premiere of Contraflow!

 Collaborating Artists

-Noa Greenfield is a dancer, dance educator, and choreographer based in the Chicagoland area.
+Noa Greenfeld is a dancer, dance educator, and choreographer based in the Chicagoland area.

 Noa combines intellectual rigor with artistic exploration.
 She is currently working with The Rooted Space Dance Company as a guest artist under the direction of Stefany Cotton.
 There, Noa has been able to grow her technical and emotional performance skills performing in fast paced, theatrical, and interactive works.
 She has also had the privilege of performing with the Chicago Dance Health Fund in a work by Jonathan Alsberry in 2024.
 Additionally, she has performed in works by KC Beavis, Braeden Barnes, Hanna Bricston, Sara Hook, Tere O’Connor, Anna Peretz Rogovoy, and Roxane D’Orleans Juste.